NattyBumppo/ELSA-d-Simulation/readme.md

 The Unity project in the `flight_and_sim/Chaser` directory can be run within the Unity Editor, or built as an executable package first and then run.
 Make sure that you edit the `groundProcessingServerUrl` property of the `ImageProcessor` component in the Unity Editor in order to connect to the correct server.

 Once both the flight/simulation component and the ground component are running, you should see them communicate and notice that the position and attitude estimates made by the ground component are visible in the flight/simulation component dashboard.

-## Sample Video

-A basic video showing what this project looks like in action can be found [here](youtubelink).

 ## Background